symfony/symfony/UPGRADE-2.1.md

   * You must clear old profiles after upgrading to 2.1.
 If you are using a database then you will need to remove the table.

+### Config, DI, and FrameworkBundle Configuration Dump command

+  * It is required that Bundle's DependencyInjection/Configuration implement ConfigurationInterface in order to be dumpable and in case you want to process configurations with the Processor.